connorwmackay/BlockGame/README.md

 - Grassland, Desert and Snow biomes chosen based on a noise value per chunk that acts as the temperature of the chunk (low temperature creates a snow biome chunk, medium creates grassland, high creates desert).
 This will be expanded to be more intelligent i.e. take into account other noise-generated paramaters.
 - Basic Entity-Component System (Entities have a list of components that store a reference to their owner allowing interaction between components)
 - Free-form controller (doesn't have delta time yet so speed depends on frame-rate)
-- Seamless terrain using simplex noise (appears like hilly grassland)
+- Seamless terrain with a mix of hills/mountains and flatland.
 - ImGui is integrated

 # How to Use This Project